 ‘Tis the time for cookie exchanges, holiday baking, and all things that sparkle with sugar.
 Temptations lurk.
 Right?
 I know you know what I mean.
 It’s hard navigating the holidays when every nook and cranny looks like a candy factory.
 Do yourself a solid, and prepare for YOUR holidays.
-A pan of these sticky ooey-gooey low carb millionaire squares will hard stop a sugar craving.
+A pan of these sticky ooey-gooey low carb millionaire bars will hard stop a sugar craving.

 Sweet.
 These are SO sweet.
 Thick caramel, coated with snappy dark chocolate topping all on a buttery, crumbly crust.
 Yeah yeah yeah… I know!?

-- and of course low carb
+- and of course low carb.

 Can you believe that caramel filling is sugar-free?

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.

 I only ever recommend what ingredients or tools I use for my recipes.
 You can read more about our disclosure policy here ~

 Keto-Friendly Caramel Chocolate Shortbread Squares

 I’ve always felt that dieting or watching your carb intake doesn’t mean the end of days for sweets.
 Saying “never” doesn’t work for me.
 I am not wired that way.

 Willpower seems to go on holiday during December too, so I am usually left with too many temptations to ever say no. I find having that special treat for me kicking around allows me to partake without walking around in a sugar coma stupor for days.